 Whether you have acne on your face or your body, breakouts can cause you more than just discomfort.
 They can be damaging to your skin and your confidence.
 In severe cases, they can even be enough to stop you from living the life you want.

 But, what if you have acne on both your face and body?
-Now, before you get frustrated and feel hopeless, here are 5 easy things you can do to gain control over the situation.
+Now, before you get frustrated and feel hopeless, here are 5 easy things you can do to banish acne and gain control over the situation.

 1. Use the right cleanser